 Hepatitis C is typically reported as a positive HCV antibody test.
 Investigation of this disease is focused on determining whether the case is acute, chronic, or a false-positive.
 Additional confirmatory testing is necessary.
-There were3 suspect acute cases identified among the 115 cases reported in 2009.
-Risk factors for HCV infection included history of injecting drug use, blood transfusions, birth in an endemic country, and exposure to other HCV infected individuals (sexual and/or household contacts).
-The majority of cases were asymptomatic.
+There were three acute cases identified among the 71cases reported in 2010.
+Risk factors for HCV infection include history of injecting drug use, body piercing and tattoos, blood transfusions, exposure to contaminated medical devices, mother to infant, and exposure to other HCV infected individuals (sexual and/or household contacts).
+The majority of cases are asymptomatic.